theolivenbaum/resin/README.md

 ## Power to the people

-Great knowledge about IR can be found with the big tech corporations of today, Google, Microsoft, Facebook.
-It is undemocratic that people can reach the information available on the internet solely through the means of services that these corporations offer.
+Great knowledge about IR can be found within the big tech coorporations of today, Google, Microsoft, Facebook.
+It is undemocratic that people can use the information available on the internet solely through the means of services that coorporations offer.

-Even if the internet's data is available to all, because it is so vast it can't be properly digested by humans unless a machine first makes sense of it.
+The internet's data is vast.
+Because it is so it can't be properly digested by humans unless a machine first makes sense of it.
 Google, Microsoft and Facebook have great machines.
-We should to.
+That's great.
+There should be alternative services though, free ones, like Wikipedia, and there should be business models where the personal integrity of users are not for sale.
+Something else can be for sale.
+Maybe the integrity of the businesses can be for sale instead, for a change.

 IR is perhaps the smallest and most fundemental component of AI.